moranjohn-95/budget-planner/README.md

 | I want a quick reminder of commands. | menu/help | Type menu or help (or --help). | Clear guide with commands and short explanations is shown. | works as should |

 ## Bugs
 The below are all bugs that were faced throughout the development of the budget planner application.
-As can be seen there was a solution for each bug which proved very affective.
+As can be seen below, there were solutions for each bug and the issues were resolved.

 | **Bug Title**                          | **Issue**                                                                                             | **Fix**                                                                                               |
 | -------------------------------------- | ----------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------- |